mesosphere-backup/open-docs/reference/glossary.md

 : An offer represents available resources (e.g. cpu, disk, memory) which a slave offers to the master and the master hands to the registered frameworks in some order.

+Scheduler

+: The part of a Mesos framework responsible for the deployment scheduling policies and resource assignment of tasks.

 Slave